mobify/workshop--adaptivejs-site-1x/README.md

     @import "templates/category";
     ```

+    Save the `_templates.scss` file and close it.

-5. Create a new `_product-list.scss` SCSS file for the `product-list` component in the `assets/styles/components` folder.
+5. In the editor app, in the `assets/styles/components` folder, create a new `_product-list.scss` SCSS file for the `product-list` component.
-6. Add the following styles to the `_product-list.scss` SCSS file.
-Save the file and close it.
+6. Add the following styles to the `_product-list.scss` product list SCSS file.

     ```scss
     // Product List